0800 0567 253

 - Novel: The Color Purple (Walker)

-- Coursework element (20%): a comparative critical study of two texts, at least one of which must be pre-1900
+- A comparative critical study of two texts, at least one of which must be pre-1900

 What do I need to join?

-To study this course, you will need 5 GCSEs at grade 4–9, including English and Maths.
+To study this course, you will need five GCSEs at grade 4–9, including English and Maths.

 You will be required to do a minimum of 36 hours of work experience.
 This is usually completed in a week during your first year in term time, where you will have the opportunity to explore a career field which takes your interest.
 In the lead-up to this week, you will be asked to create an exciting CV during a group tutorial period.
 The aim of this activity is to give you an idea of what full-time employment is like and to help you think about which career you would like to follow.